SpikeInterface/spikely/docs/source/contact.rst

 1. Independent Developer, Portland, Oregon, USA
 2. The Institute for Adaptive and Neural Computation (ANC), University of Edinburgh, Edinburgh, Scotland.

-For any inquiries, please email rogerhurwitz@gmail.com.
+For any inquiries, please email rogerhurwitz@gmail.com or just leave an issue!